skylarweaver/serverless-afa/README.md

 ## What is this repo?

 Here lies the backend source code for AFA's web presence.
-For more information on the project, tech stack, and more, visit the (front-end repo)[https://github.com/skylarweaver/front-end-afa].
+For more information on the project, tech stack, and more, visit the [front-end repp](https://github.com/skylarweaver/front-end-afa).

 ### Credits
-- Developed and maintained by (Skylar Weaver)[https://github.com/skylarweaver]
+- Developed and maintained by [Skylar Weaver](https://github.com/skylarweaver)